telezhnaya/docs/docs/tokens/balances.md

 Every [account](https://docs.near.org/docs/develop/front-end/rpc#view-account) has liquid balance (called `amount`) and stake (called `locked`).
 All calculation in tables are in yoctonear.

+Total supply is the amount of tokens in the whole system.
+Each example is selected at the moment when no other changes is performed in the blockchain, so the only example could affect total supply.

 ## Why does my balance change?

 There are different scenarios why the amount of tokens could change on the account.
 Let's look at it on real examples.